Mission & Overview

 The Central New Hampshire Public Health Region includes the towns of Alexandria, Ashland, Bridgewater, Bristol, Campton, Ellsworth, Groton, Hebron, Holderness, Lincoln, Livermore, Plymouth, Rumney, Thornton, Warren, Waterville Valley, Wentworth, and Woodstock.
 CNHHP serves approximately 30,000 people living in these 18 communities.

-The percentage of individuals in the Central NH Public Health Region living with incomes at or below 200% of the federal poverty level (32.7%) is notably higher than the rate for New Hampshire overall (22.0%).
-It is also important to note that the percentage of children (ages 0-17) living in poverty across the Central NH Public Health Region (13.8%) is also notably higher than in New Hampshire overall (10.9%).
+Poverty and income inequality contributes to every domain individual and community health and well-being.
+The percentage of individuals in the Central NH Public Health Region living with incomes at or below 100% of the federal poverty level (10.6%) is notably higher than the rate for New Hampshire overall (7.9%).
+In addition, the percentage of households with children headed by a single parent is higher in the Central NH Public Health Region (33.7%) than in New Hampshire overall (28.7%).
+The median household income in the Central NH Public Health Region is significantly below that for New Hampshire, at $58,383 compared to $74,057 for the state overall.

 Funding